ahnaftahmid04/CSE108JavaFXProject/README.md

 5. The restaurant will be able to see the username of the customer who placed the order and the food items ordered by the customer along with the quantity of each food item.

 ### Activities of Restaurant Side:
 1. The restaurant can login using their unique restaurant ID and password provided by the admin.
+The credentials of teh restaurant are in 'restaurantAccounts.txt' in 'cravio' package.
 2. When a new order is received, the order will be automatically added to the pending orders list.
 3. When the restaurant accepts the order, the order will be moved to the completed orders list.
 4. The pending order count and the completed order count will be updated automatically.